The online Comment window has expired

 • Default_avatar

-Phyllis Horneman about 4 years ago
+Phyllis Horneman over 4 years ago

 We have had the good luck to rent our in-law unit in Oakland for 4 decades, to wonderful tenants.
 No evictions!
 But the City of Oakland has made staggering changes for those of us who share our home with an in-law unit.
 We live with our tenant on a 35 x 100 foot lot, sharing pretty much all the space there is.
 We can’t ask a tenant to move, so it’s like being married but only the tenant can get a divorce.
 Now members of the council propose that we won’t be able to limit the number of tenants, or approve added tenants before they move in.
 A homeowner can’t do a lease that doesn’t allow subletting.
 There is no recognition that this affects not just tenants, but homeowners living in their home.
 The State of California recognizes that the in-law situation should be handled differently.
 Why build an in-law unit under these conditions?
 We are in our 70’s and do not want to cope with an uncertain rental situation that could impact our home so negatively with no way out.
 The penalty fees for asking someone to move for us would be almost a year’s rent.
 When our tenant moves, we will remove our very affordable unit from the market.